sodadata/docs/soda-library/python_api.md

 ## Attributes

-Configure the (global) samples limit for failed rows sampler.
+Configure the datasource-level samples limit for the failed rows sampler.
 This is useful when scanning Pandas, Dask, or Spark dataframes.
 ```python
 self._configuration.samples_limit: int